GraalVM Tools for Micronaut Extension

 You can work on other projects, deploy them to another Kubernetes clusters, and they will all be deployed and running from Oracle Container Registry.

-In addition to being able to deploy and run Micronaut applications in Kubernetes, you can also debug your Java application in a cluster directly from VS.
+In addition to being able to deploy and run Micronaut applications in Kubernetes, you can also debug your Java application in a Kubernetes cluster directly from VS Code.

 With the connection made to a local port (thanks to Kubernetes port forwarding feature), you can use your local workstation to debug the application that is running in the Pod.
 Having set some breakpoints in your applciation, do the following to start debugging: